 - Supplements to Breaking-Up Biofilm: These pills are added value for your kill treatments as they help breakdown the cell walls of bacteria (biofilm) and allow antibiotics to access their intended target.
 I took 2 capsules of Interfase by Klaire Labs between meals when I could remember.
 It’s unclear though whether it was necessary.

 - Visceral Mobilization: This strategy for removing blockages to the small intestine isn’t discussed enough.
 It’s essentially a targeting intestinal massage and you can try to find a practitioner in your area who is trained in VM.
 Here’s advice for how to give belly a self massage to help it operate properly.

 DO PREBIOTICS OR PROBIOTICS WORK FOR SIBO?

 Most people who talk about SIBO treatments take the starve and kill strategy: switch to a diet that’s low in foods your bacteria like to eat (fermentable carbohydrates) to try to reduce them, and add in a medication that will further the extermination.
-Usually this involves a combination of the low FODMAP Diet and the Specific Carb Diet, and also means eliminating fermented, probiotic foods, and inulin-rich prebiotic foods that have long been touted as a healthy gut’s best friend.
+Usually this involves either the low FODMAP Diet and/or the Specific Carb Diet, and also means eliminating fermented, probiotic foods, and inulin-rich prebiotic foods that have long been touted as a healthy gut’s best friend.

 There is another school of thought, however.